ThatNintendoNerd/Smush-Material-Research/prm.md

 of the surface depends on the angle between the orientation of the surface and the viewing direction.
 The effect is easiest to see on glossy surfaces such as the screen of a smartphone or television with the screen turned off.
 Imagine watching television in a bright room.
 When looking directly at the screen, the reflections may not be too distracting.
-When trying to look at the screen from at far to either side of the screen, the reflections appear much more intense.
+When trying to look at the screen while sitting to the side of the screen, the reflections appear much more intense.

 The alpha channel of the PRM map controls the reflectivity of the surface when viewed from head on.
 The reflectivity always approaches 1.0 at glancing angles.
 Specular is scaled by 0.2, so a specular value of 0.5